collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * branch (a copy of a code base within a repo, often a "feature branch")

 <!--
+About forks
+"Original repository, also known as the "upstream" repository" "synchronizing your fork with the upstream repository" Configuring a remote for a fork- different depending on OS "You must configure a remote that points to the upstream repository in Git to sync changes you make in a fork with the original repository."
+Syncing a fork- see process, varies by OS
+"Syncing your fork only updates your local copy of the repository.
+To update your fork on GitHub, you must push your changes."
+Merging an upstream repository into your fork- revisit, varies by OS

+Creating and deleting branches within your repository- branch selector menu, click  NUMBER branches to delete

 When you try to edit a repository that you do not have read/write access to, GitHub will automatically fork the repo to your user account.
 After you commit the change, you can submit a pull request.
 Or, you can click the "Fork" button.

+Editing files in another user's repository
+"When you edit a file in another user's repository, we'll automatically fork the repository and open a pull request for you."
+"Above the new content, click Preview changes."

 "Deleting a fork does not delete the original upstream repository.
 In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."